ckkhoza7/fastcart-grc-project/Incident-Response-Policy.md

 1. Detection and Identification (Detect)
    1. Security alerts from monitoring tools (e.g. Splunk) must be reviewed promptly
    2. Potential incidents must be alerted to IT/security team immediately
-   3. Indicators of Compromise (IoC) must be documents
+   3. Indicators of Compromise (IoC) must be documented
 2. Containment (Respond)
    1. Compromised systems must be isolated from the environment upon detection
    2. Compromised accounts must be disabled immediately